MayMeow/cakeapp/CONTRIBUTING.md

     * :watermelon: `:watermelon:` when you add or edit translations.
     * :gem: `:gem:` when you creating new release
     * :bookmark: `:bookmark:` when creating new tag
+    * :ambulance: `:ambulance:` when you adding critical hotfix

 # Environments and branches